Theodore Morde: Explorer

 In 1940 George Gustav Heye hired Morde to lead an expedition to Honduras for the Museum of the American Indian.
 Two previous expeditions, performed by R. Stuart Murray, had turned up rumors of a lost city, which according to Murray the locals called the "Lost City of the Monkey God."
 In addition to searching for the city, Morde's expedition sought to study the indigenous people of the region, further explore known archaeological sites, and chart the upper reaches of the Wampú River.

-After four months, Morde and his colleague, Laurence C. Brown, emerged from the forest and sent news of a great find. "'City of the Monkey God' is believed located: Expedition reports success in Honduras expedition" read the headline of the New York Times.
-When they returned to the states they brought thousands of artifacts to back their claim that they had found the lost city.
+After four months, Morde and his colleague, Laurence C. Brown, emerged from the forest and sent news of a great find. "'City of the Monkey God' is believed located: Expedition reports success in Honduras expedition" read the headline in the New York Times.
+When they returned to the states, they brought thousands of artifacts to back their claim that they had found the lost city.
 They described their find as the capital of an agricultural civilization of the Chorotega people.
 Artifacts found included blades, a flute, sculptured idols, and stone utensils.
 Morde and Brown also reported seeing evidence of gold, silver, platinum, and oil in the region.
 According to Morde, flooding prevented formal excavation, but he planned to return in January 1941.

 Morde went on to write a colorful travelogue of his experiences titled "In the Lost City of Ancient America's Monkey God" for The American Weekly.
-"I am convinced that we have found the site of the legendary Lost City of the Monkey God", he began the travelogue.
+"I am convinced that we have found the site of the legendary Lost City of the Monkey God," he began the travelogue.
 He described "penetrating far into little known Mosquitia Territory" and warding off "malaria, deadly snakes, vicious insects and jungle beasts" before coming upon the ruins.
 "Towering mountains" flanked the "ideal setting" where he discovered a walled city with a monkey god that resembled Hanuman from Hindu culture.
-The temple of the god was not found, but local Paya guides described what it once looked like in detail allegedly passed down from their ancestors who had seen it.
+The temple of the god was not found, but local Paya guides described what it once looked like in detail, allegedly passed down from their ancestors who had seen it.

 When Morde asked his guides about the Monkey God, they told him a story of a monkey who had stolen three women.
 In a story, the monkey and the women bred and made half-monkey half-human children.
 The half-breeds were hunted three at a time for revenge.
 A similar story was later told to American anthropologist James Taggart by Nahuat speakers.

 According to the stories Morde was told, the monkey god was once worshipped with human sacrifice by Chorotega people.
-He also described a "Dance of the Dead Monkeys", a still practiced "perverted memory of that old form of worship", according to Morde.
+He also described a "Dance of the Dead Monkeys," a still practiced "perverted memory of that old form of worship," according to Morde.
 In great detail he describes how hunters kill three monkeys apiece and put them in the fire to "dance" as the heat makes their muscles contract.
-He describes a second legend, "the Sacred Bird of the Chorotegans", where a beautiful queen was changed into a Margarita bird by an evil god Wampai.
+He describes a second legend, "the Sacred Bird of the Chorotegans," where a beautiful queen was changed into a Margarita bird by an evil god Wampai.